3dfsb-dev/3dfsb/wiki/GoogleSummerOfCode2015.md

 **Bonus:** a press release article that announces the Windows support, to be submitted to a major news magazine, targeted at Windows users.

-Project: plugin system for more tools
+Project idea: plugin system for more tools
 -------------------------------------
 **Brief explanation:** Currently, there is a limited set of tools that we support for the users to operate on files and folders.
 We would like to encourage the creation of new tools by making a plugin-like system.
 This system will make the code more modular and will make it easier for developers to create additional tools to be used in 3DFSB.